-- 68. The Staff Rules of the Court states that a staff member who assumes the duties and responsibilities of higher-level posts for more than three months is granted special post allowance, but it remains silent on the start date of payment. - 69.
+- 65. The Staff Rules of the Court states that a staff member who assumes the duties and responsibilities of higher-level posts for more than three months is granted special post allowance, but it remains silent on the start date of payment. - 66.
 The Administrative Instruction of the former ICTY and UN state that employees are entitled to SPA from the beginning of the fourth month of service.
-The payment of SPA for the first three-month of service is restricted only to exceptional cases when a staff member is assigned to serve in a mission, or when a staff member in the General Service (GS) category is required to serve in the Professional category, or when a staff member is required to serve in a post which is classified more than one level above his or her level. - 70.
+The payment of SPA for the first three-month of service is restricted only to exceptional cases when a staff member is assigned to serve in a mission, or when a staff member in the General Service (GS) category is required to serve in the Professional category, or when a staff member is required to serve in a post which is classified more than one level above his or her level. - 67.
 However, the Court is paying SPA including first three-month to all employees without any exception.
-In regard of this, the Court currently does not have an Administrative Instruction in place, and it has been the practice to pay SPA from day one since its inception for 20 years.
+In regard of this, the Court currently does not have an Administrative Instruction in place, and it has been the practice to pay SPA from day one since its inception for 20 years. - 68.
+Recommendation 3.
+The External Auditor recommends to develop an Administrative Instruction on the special post allowance specifying the start date of payment, considering the UN system and other international organizations.